-The HTXelerator is launching in September 2021 to encourage civic leaders and voters to support big ideas to move this city boldly into the future.
+The HTXelerator launched in September 2021 to encourage civic leaders and voters to support big ideas to move this city boldly into the future.

 Houston is the fourth largest city in the nation, the most diverse, and an economic powerhouse.
 Its legacy industries and lack of zoning in many ways have made us the force we are today.
 With a steady influx of new residents and a current metro area population of 7.1 million residents, it’s essential that we focus on sustainable planning and economic diversity to keep us on top.

 Our vision is an inclusive community that provides opportunity for all its citizens.
 To make this vision a reality, we identify and prepare future-focused leaders through our innovative HTXelerator program and guide them toward public service.
 We also educate and support civic leaders and the public about policy solutions that position Houston for future success.